sysfce2/AviSynth_masktools/README.md

-  Note #1: Avisynth+ internal precision is 32bit float, masktools2 is double (usually no difference can be seen) Note #2: Some keywords (e.g. bit shift) are not available on Avisynth+
+  Note #1: Avisynth+ internal precision is 32bit float, masktools2 is double (usually no difference can be seen) Note #2: Some keywords (e.g. bit shift) are not available on Avisynth+ Note #3: Since "Expr" can work only on full sized clips, offX, offY, w and h parameters are ignored.

 - parameter "paramscale" for filters working with threshold-like parameters (v2.2.5-)
   Filters: mt_binarize, mt_edge, mt_inpand, mt_expand, mt_inflate, mt_deflate, mt_motion, mt_logic, mt_clamp